6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Although very different intermittent fasting forms exist, fasting within a time window of around 16 hours is by far the most popular.

-Because it allows you to build muscle mass and lose body fat simultaneously, 16/8 intermittent fasting is known as the Lean Gains Method or Peak Fasting.
+Because it allows you to gain muscle and lose body fat simultaneously, 16/8 intermittent fasting is known as the Lean Gains Method or Peak Fasting.

 For example, you eat between noon and 8 pm.
 This way, your gastrointestinal tract can rest for the remaining 16 hours of the day.